The time is now

 only to throw me down.

-11 My days are like dusk’s stretched-out shadows.
+11 My days are like dusk’s lengthening shadows.

 I wither like scorched grass.